GoC-Spending/goc-spending-website-v1/site/content/download/index.md

 You can download the scraped HTML excerpts, or the parsed JSON files [generated from these excerpts](/methodology) from the [goc-spending-data archive repository](https://github.com/GoC-Spending/goc-spending-data) on GitHub.

-This repository includes data from %totalNumberOfWebScrapers% Proactive Disclosure websites, %numberOfWebsitesNowOffline% of which are no longer available online.
+This repository includes data from {{< vars totalScrapedProactiveDisclosureDepartments >}} Proactive Disclosure websites, {{< vars numberOfWebsitesNowOffline >}} of which are no longer available online.

 ### Open Government dataset

 The [Proactive Disclosure of Contracts dataset](https://open.canada.ca/data/en/dataset/d8f85d91-7dec-4fd1-8055-483b77225d8b) can be downloaded from the Open Government website.
-It is updated on a regular basis as new departmental data is added, even though the “Record Modified” metadata indicates that it was last modified on%openGovernmentDatasetRecordModifiedDate%.
+It is updated on a regular basis as new departmental data is added, even though the “Record Modified” metadata indicates that it was last modified on {{< vars openGovernmentDatasetRecordModifiedDate >}}.

-The version of the Open Government dataset used to generate the combined dataset tables above is from %openGovernmentDatasetPointInTimeDate%.
+The version of the Open Government dataset used to generate the combined dataset tables above is from {{< vars openGovernmentDatasetPointInTimeDate >}}.
 The [archived point-in-time version can be downloaded here].

 ## Share your feedback!